ebuchman/blog/content/posts/coins-history.md

 ## Victory of Gold

-Just as the mining of silver in Europe (now primarily at Kutna Hora, Bohemia) was about to start running down, in 1320, new gold mines open in Hungary (in Kremnica, now in Slovakia) that unleash a torrent of gold into Europe.
-By 1328, Hungary is minting the first successful gold coin beyond the Alps, a copy of the florin.
-So much of this gold was traded for Bohemian silver that the Bohemians soon followed suit with their own gold coin.[^bohemian-gold] In the same year, mint reforms in Venice move the city from a silver standard to one based on gold.[^venice-gold] Across Italy, new units of account emerge based on the new gold coins.
-By 1355, silver grossi are no longer being minted in Venice, and accounts are now reckoned in lire, soldi and denari _di grossi a oro_ - the grosso was no longer a real coin, but had dematerialized into a unit of account worth 1/24 of the real gold ducat.
+As the mining of silver in Europe (now primarily at Kutna Hora, Bohemia) began to run down, in 1320, new gold mines opened in Hungary (in Kremnica, now in Slovakia) and unleashed a torrent of gold into Europe.
+By 1328, Hungary was minting the first successful gold coin beyond the Alps, a copy of the florin.
+So much of this gold was traded for Bohemian silver that the Bohemians soon followed suit with their own gold coin.[^bohemian-gold] In the same year, mint reforms in Venice moved the city from a silver standard to one based on gold.[^venice-gold] Across Italy, new units of account emerged based on the new gold coins.
+By 1355, with silver mining having dried up, silver grossi were no longer being minted in Venice, and accounts began to be reckoned in lire, soldi and denari _di grossi a oro_ - the grosso was no longer a real coin, but had dematerialized into a unit of account worth 1/24 of the real gold ducat.
 A similar thing happened in Florence, as their unit of account came to be gold based lire, soldi, and denari _affiorino_.[^florence-gold]

-This re-emergence of gold puts Europe squarely on a bimetallic monetary system.
+This re-emergence of gold put Europe squarely on a bimetallic monetary system.
-The relative mint prices of gold and silver in different countries lead to bullion flows across borders as merchants seek to take advantage of arbitrage opportunities across mints.
-France tries to start minting their own gold coins - the various flavours of _ecu d'or_ - as early as the late 13th c to compete with the Italians, but they don't take off until the 14th c.
-Ecu (in Italian, _scudo_) means "shield", and the different ecus "of gold" that emerge over the years are named according to the image on their obverse.
+The relative mint prices of gold and silver in different countries led to bullion flows across borders as merchants sought to take advantage of arbitrage opportunities across mints.
+France tried to start minting their own gold coins - the various flavours of _ecu d'or_ - as early as the late 13th c to compete with the Italians, but they didn't take off until the 14th c.
+Ecu (in Italian, _scudo_) means "shield", and the different ecus "of gold" that emerged over the years were named according to the image on their obverse.

-The 1330s see the start of the Hundred Years War, of which the new gold played a key part.
+The 1330s saw the start of the Hundred Years War, of which the new gold played a key part.
 Both Edward III of England and Philip VI of France begin minting their respective gold coins, the English noble and the French ecu a la chaise.
-Philip's ecu a la chaise are originally worth 1 livre tournois,[^ecu-a-la-chaise] and are used to subsidize his allies in the Netherlands (they would be cried up over the years as the unit of account devalued).
+Philip's ecu a la chaise were originally worth 1 livre tournois,[^ecu-a-la-chaise] and were used to subsidize his allies in the Netherlands (they would be cried up over the years as the unit of account devalued).
 Edward also raised significant sums of gold florins from his Florentine bankers (who he would famously default on), used to pay for his own allies in the Netherlands.[^nobles] Thus did significant amounts of gold start to collect in the Low Countries.